isfar17/Flask-blog-app-using-Flask-Blueprint/README.md

-# Tutorial on How I managed to attach raw online blog template to Flask-Blueprint
+# Flask Blog app with Flask-Blueprint Tutorial.
+**( The blog is a free online blog template made with boostrap which has been re-constructed and integreted into flask and flask-blueprint )**
 ### Blueprint tutorial reminder:
 Blueprint in short is used to manage multiple apps in a project.
 The project is run by a python file.
 The project contains a ```__int__.py``` file, a ```model.py``` in case if database work is needed.
-The project contains multiple folder named as app.
-The folder contains their own templates folder,static folder, ```routes.py``` file and other stuffs if needed.
+The project contains multiple folder.
+Each folder is an app.
+The apps contain their own templates folder,static folder, a python file such as ``routes.py``/``views.py`` file (to write python code for different functionalities and routes for the apps) and other stuffs if needed.
-## 1. Structure The Project
+## 1. Structuring The Project
-First i created a folder named it Project-1.
-Then I created my project folder, ```main.py``` in the same directory (outside of myproject) file like below:
+First I created a folder named it Project-1 (which is the folder I will make my project and python file).
+Then I created my project folder, ```main.py``` file in the same directory (outside of project folder) like below:
 ```
 -> Project -1
       -> project